hiroksarker/testgenius-ai/README.md

 ## ✨ Key Features

-- 🤖 **AI-Powered Execution**: Intelligent test execution with smart waits and verifications
+- 🤖 **AI-Powered Execution (MANDATORY)**: All test execution is driven by AI (OpenAI GPT-4o or compatible).
+You **must** provide an OpenAI API key—this is not optional!
+- 📚 **AI Integration is Essential**: For your own learning, research, or professional automation, understanding and enabling AI integration is required.
+The framework will not function without it.
 - 📹 **Interactive Recording**: Step-by-step test recording with continuous mode
 - 🌐 **Multi-Browser Support**: Chrome, Firefox, Safari, Edge automation
 - 📊 **Professional Reporting**: Allure-based comprehensive test reports